tram-de/exampledeployment/backend/README.md

 - Build the container using `docker build` command
 - Run using `docker run` command
 - Use `docker compose build` to build the container images
+- Use `docker compose up` to build local environment